-Sign O’ the Times – For me personally, the lyrics are what make this song great.
-I love the socially conscious Prince that is put forth on the first song released from the album of the same name.
-“Parade” didn’t really include any tracks that tackled subjects of poverty, racism, disease (an early HIV/AIDS reference), war, drug use, gangs, etc. The stark instrumentation was a smart choice to prevent the lyrics from hiding in plain sight.
+Sign o’ the Times – For me, the lyrics are what make this song great.
+I love the social consciousness Prince put forth on the first song released from the album of the same name.
+Parade didn’t include any tracks that tackled subjects of poverty, racism, disease (an early HIV/AIDS reference), war, drug use, gangs, etc. The stark instrumentation was an intelligent choice to prevent the lyrics from hiding in plain sight.
 Shocking that this song was a top 5 Billboard hit considering its bleak lyrical content.

 “Sister killed her baby ‘cuz she couldn’t afford to feed it & we’re sending people to the moon.
 Last September my cousin tried reefer for the very first time, now he’s doing horse.
 It’s June.”

 Play In the Sunshine – A great sequencing choice where Prince switches gears from doom & gloom to fun in the sun.
-This is catchy, dance-able, and filled with joy.
-Prince screams and squeals his way into our hearts but in the end, this awesome track might be a little too slight for some.
+This track is catchy, dance-able, and filled with joy.
+Prince screams and squeals his way into our hearts, but in the end, this excellent song might be a little too slight for some.

 “We want to play in the sunshine.
 We want to be free without the help of a margarita or ecstasy.”

-Housequake – Prince and company throw a huge party in order to teach us a new dance called the “Housequake”.
-OK it’s really just Prince alone on this one but he does an excellent job of making it feel like a team of musicians and singers accompany him on this James Brown and Parliament inspired live band party jam.
-The amount of fun he is having on this track makes it infectious and the thumping bass is certainly meant for Boom-boxes and boomin’ car stereo systems.
-“Housequake’s” horns are the low key MVP of this track.
+Housequake – Prince and company throw a massive party to teach us a new dance called the “Housequake.”
+OK, it’s really just Prince alone on this one, but he does an excellent job of making it feel like a team of musicians and singers accompanying him on this James Brown and Parliament-inspired live band party jam.
+The amount of fun he is having on this track makes it infectious, and the thumping bass is undoubtedly meant for Boom-boxes and boomin’ car stereo systems.
+“Housequake’s” horns are the low-key MVP of this track.

 “Question!
 Does anybody know about the quake? (yeah!)
 Bullshit!”

-The Ballad of Dorothy Parker – Prince takes us on a trip to a diner on the promenade (which promenade is unclear and probably unimportant) where he meets a flirty waitress named Dorothy Parker that invites him back to her place for a “keep your pants-on” bubble bath.
+The Ballad of Dorothy Parker – Prince takes us on a trip to a diner on the promenade (which is unclear and probably unimportant), where he meets a flirty waitress named Dorothy Parker, who invites him back to her place for a “keep your pants-on” bubble bath.
 Dorothy is just as cool as she sounds and proves it by liking Joni Mitchell and sharing Prince’s quirky sense of humor when she pretends to be blind when he finally does take his pants off.
-It may not have ended in a love connection, or even sex, but the encounter leaves a mark on Prince’s protagonist since he now leaves his pants on when he takes baths if he’s feeling blue.
-Prince’s first story song on the album is one of those “did he totally make that experience up or was it based on a real encounter” tracks similar to “Darling Nikki” or “Little Red Corvette”.
-Regardless, it’s a classic non-single and the unique & quirky drum fill just enhance the unique & quirky lyrics.
+It may not have ended in a love connection or even sex, but the encounter leaves a mark on Prince’s protagonist since he now leaves his pants on when he takes baths if he’s feeling blue.
+Prince’s first story song on the album is one of those “did he make that experience up or was it based on a real encounter” tracks similar to “Darling Nikki” or “Little Red Corvette.”
+Regardless, it’s a classic non-single, and the unique & quirky drum fill enhances the unique & quirky lyrics.